louiskhub/StockPerformanceIndicators/README.md

 ### CSV Downloader

 You can also download CSV's containing stock tickers fairly easily yourself with [csv_downloader.py](csv_downloader.py).
-In this file you will find the code that I used to download the ticker-CSV's I used for [cache/](cache/).
+In this file you will find the code that I used to download the ticker-CSV's from [EOD Historical Data](https://eodhistoricaldata.com/financial-apis/exchanges-api-list-of-tickers-and-trading-hours/#Get_List_of_Exchanges) into [cache/](cache/).
 You can use it as a guide.

 ---